 Encouraging your kids to play outdoors in a backyard is always a good idea.
 It allows children to use their imagination.
 Also, improve creativity and stay active while enjoying the fresh air.
 However, before letting it happen, every responsible parent should ensure their backyard is a safe place to play.
-I invite you to check those backyard safety tips for your kids, which might help you to be well prepared.
+I invite you to check those backyard safety tips for your kids, which might help you prepare well.

 General Backyard Safety Precautions

-Every backyard is different, and while some safety rules are applicable for certain backyard types or parents’ needs, it might not work for others and vice versa.
-There are general safety precautions that every parent should start taking from to make their backyard a safe place for kids.
+Every backyard is different, and while some safety rules are applicable for certain backyard types or parents’ needs, they might not work for others and vice versa.
+There are general safety precautions that every parent should start taking to make their backyard a safe place for kids.

 Examine Your Backyard

-It’s vital for you to assess your backyard before your children go there first.
-You should begin from examining your yard for natural hazards such as:
+You need to assess your backyard before your children go there first.
+It would be best if you began by examining your yard for natural hazards such as:

 - fallen tree branches